 Do I pay taxes on disability benefits?

-It can be somewhat confusing for most people to determine whether their disability benefits are taxable.
-According to one financial planner, disability payment may or may not be taxable depending who made the premium payments and whether those payments are deductible.
+It can be somewhat confusing for most people to determine whether their long-term disability insurance benefits are taxable.
+Disability benefits may or may not be taxable depending who made the premium payments and whether those payments are deductible.

-If your benefits are coming from a private disability insurance policy, then the benefits are usually not taxable.
+If your benefits are coming from a private disability insurance policy, then the benefits are typically not taxable.
 This is because the premiums are usually paid with after-tax dollars.
-This means the individual is not eligible to claim the premiums as a medical deduction when he or she files a tax return.